Getting Started

 quickback create cloudflare my-app

-quickback.config.ts— Project configurationquickback/features/— Your table definitions- Example feature with full security configuration
+quickback.config.ts— Project configurationquickback/features/— Your table definitions- Working example feature with full security configuration (when you pick

 Available templates: